The Deadly Grip of “The Blues”: Unmasking Illicit Oxycodone and the Silent Threat of Fentanyl

 What are the risks of taking blues?

-• Overdose: A leading cause of death, especially when combined with other substances or when fentanyl is present.
+• Overdose: Illicit oxycodone use is a leading cause of fatal overdoses, especially when combined with other substances or contaminated with fentanyl.

-• Addiction: The intense cravings and withdrawal symptoms make it extremely difficult to quit without professional help.
+• Addiction: The strong cravings and severe withdrawal symptoms make quitting extremely challenging without professional treatment and support.

-• Infectious Diseases: Sharing needles increases the risk of contracting HIV, hepatitis C, and other infections.
+• Infectious Diseases: Sharing needles for injection drug use significantly raises the risk of acquiring HIV, hepatitis C, and other serious infections.

 What is fentanyl, and why is it so dangerous?